-We believe the world is a better place when women have the freedom to make their own decisions regarding their bodies, reproductive options and sexuality.
-We believe it is good for families and for society when women can decide for themselves whether and when to have children.
+We believe the world is a better place when everyone is given the freedom to make their own decisions regarding their bodies, reproductive options, and sexuality.
+We believe it is good for families and for society when people can decide for themselves whether and when to have children.

 We are here for you.
-You can be confident that our fully trained professional staff will provide you with care that is medically safe and emotionally supportive.
-Our physicians and certified registered nurse anesthetists and nurse practitioner are all board certified.
-Our counseling staff includes bi-lingual health care advocates who are available to you before, during and after your procedure.
-If you are undecided or ambivalent about your pregnancy, we can explore all of your pregnancy options and provide resources if you choose adoption or parenting.
+You can be confident that our fully trained professional staff will provide you with the care that is medically safe and emotionally supportive.
+Our physicians and certified registered nurse anesthetists are all board certified.
+Our staff includes bilingual health care advocates who are available to you before, during, and after your procedure.
+If you are undecided or ambivalent about your pregnancy, we can explore all of your pregnancy options and provide resources whether you choose adoption or parenting.

 We are mentors to the next generation of abortion providers.
 We train medical students and residents from area hospitals.
 We also welcome nurses, nursing students, medical assistants, and other professionals who are interested in increasing their understanding of abortion services to observe here.

 Some of our staff first came to us as students, interns or volunteers and valued the works so much they came back as professionals.